camilo-cifuentes-gioseffi/camilo-cifuentes-gioseffi/README.md

 - 👀 I’m a student in Mechanical and Robotics Engineering
 - 📫 How to reach me camilogioseffi@gmail.com

-Languages
+- Languages:
-Python C++ MATLAB JavaScript LaTeX
+- Python C++ MATLAB JavaScript LaTeX

 <!---
 camilo-cifuentes-gioseffi/camilo-cifuentes-gioseffi is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.